NETWORKING AT THE ANNUAL CONFERENCE

 Opportunities to network, meet new people, connect with like-minded researchers, share ideas with people working in similar areas, or simply having useful conversations is consistently ranked as being one of the ‘most valuable’ aspects of attending the Annual Conference.

-With this in mind, we have ensured that your Annual Conference experience can include a range of different networking opportunities – from large, all delegate receptions, to more informal socials in the pub.
+With this in mind, we have ensured that your Annual Conference experience can include a range of different networking opportunities – from large, all delegate receptions, to smaller, informal socials.

 WEDNESDAY 1 APRIL

 10.00 - Registration and Refreshments - there will be time and space for you to meet other delegates over a cup of tea or coffee during morning registration.